 Raccoons never take a break.
 And why should they?
 After all, the need to survive is a continuous one for them.
 Unlike other animals whose activities are reduced in certain seasons like winter, raccoons remain active all year and since they never stop, you can’t afford to let down your guard.

-Instead, you must remain conscious of the need for raccoon removal for your Houston property throughout the year.
+Instead, you must remain conscious of the need for raccoon removal for your Pickering property throughout the year.

 How do Raccoons Behave in the Warmer Seasons?

 In warmer climates raccoons scurry about on the outside, and occasionally inside, seeking food.
 They tend to remain in their dens during the day, except for a few of the more daring ones who are more familiar with human activity.
 At night, especially the later parts of the night, raccoons spring into action, rummaging through garbage disposal sites and other sources of food.
 Of course, the result of this activity can be a huge mess that many homeowners find in the morning.